digitalearthpacific/planetary-computer-hub/DEPLOY_NOTES.md

-# Notes on deploying the Planetary Computer Hub to Azure
+# Notes on deploying the Planetary Computer Hub to Azure for DEP

 ## State storage